In many cases, people with alcohol-related liver disease (ARLD) do not have any noticeable symptoms until their liver is badly damaged.

 - a tendency to bleed and bruise more easily, such as frequent nosebleeds and bleeding gums

-- increased sensitivity to alcohol and drugs (because the liver cannot process them)
+- increased sensitivity to alcohol and drugs because the liver cannot process them

 When to seek medical advice

-It is recommended that you contact your GP for advice if you have a history of regular alcohol misuse.
+Contact your GP for advice if you have a history of regular alcohol misuse.

 - Have you ever thought you should cut down on your drinking?